OMSAS – Applicant Responsibilities and Requirements

 - Submit all required transcripts and documentation, as specified by the medical schools you apply to.

-- Arrange with the Registrar’s Office(s) of each university, college or CEGEP that you have attended to send complete official transcript(s) of all course work completed to date directly to OMSAS.
+- Arrange with the registrar’s office of each university, college or CEGEP that you attended to send complete official transcript(s) of all course work completed to date directly to OMSAS.

-- If you attended or are currently enrolled at an Ontario university, you must use the TRF in the online application.
+- If you attended or are currently enrolled at an Ontario university or college, you must use the online transcript request in the application.

-Once you submit your application, you can access Secure Applicant Messaging (SAM) to upload your supplementary documentation, as required by the universities you apply to.
+At any time, after you start your application, you can access Secure Applicant Messaging (SAM) to upload your supplementary documentation, as required by the universities you apply to.

-Supplementary Documentation includes: Proof of citizenship/landed immigrant status (not required if you are a Canadian citizen), proof of Aboriginal/Indigenous status and CV (Toronto graduate and MD/PhD applicants only).
+Supplementary documentation includes: Proof of landed immigrant status (not required if you are a Canadian citizen), proof of Indigenous status, CV (Toronto graduate and MD/PhD applicants only).

 Verify Your Application Information

-You will receive an OUAC/OMSAS Reference Number (2018-80xxxx) and an acknowledgement email from OMSAS when you submit and pay for your application.
+You will receive an OUAC/OMSAS Reference Number (2020-80xxxx) and an acknowledgement email from OMSAS when you submit and pay for your application.
 If you do not receive an acknowledgement email, contact OMSAS immediately.

 OMSAS will perform an item‑by‑item review to compare all courses on the academic record against your official university transcripts.
-Beginning in November, and after this review, you will have access to an online verification report that indicates the data OMSAS has on file.
+Beginning in November and after this review, you will be able to verify the application data OMSAS has on file.

 Accept Your Offers of Admission